daxmawal/StarPU-Inference-Server/docs/installation.md

 mkdir -p "$INSTALL_DIR"
 ```

-Append these exports to `~/.bashrc` (or the shell profile you use) so they are
-available in future sessions.
+Append these exports to `~/.bashrc` so they are available in future sessions.

 ## 2. Install system packages